-Whale Watching in Iceland
+Whale watching in Iceland

 Iceland is the perfect location for whale watching.
-The cold waters off the coast play host to a diverse marine life.
-During the summer months in particular, the shores become a veritable feeding ground for multiple species of large marine mammals, giving visitors a chance to observe these magnificent creatures in their natural habitat.
+The cold waters off the coast play host to diverse marine life.
+During the summer months, in particular, the shores become a veritable feeding ground for multiple species of large marine mammals, giving visitors a chance to observe these magnificent creatures in their natural habitat.

-Optimal time for Whale Watching
+The optimal time for Whale Watching

 The best time to see whales in Iceland is from April until September when several species of Cetacea are frequently spotted.
 While whale watching tours are less frequent in the winter months, they come with the bonus of beautiful and stark scenery; snowcapped mountains, sunsets, and possibly even the chance to see the Northern Lights.